enablebanking/OpenBankingPythonExamples/README.md

 # Open Banking Python Examples

-This repository contains sample Python code showing how to use Open banking APIs (PSD2 AISP &amp; PISP) using enable:Banking Python library.
+This repository contains sample Python code showing how to use Open banking APIs (PSD2 AISP &amp; PISP) using Python library of Enable Banking aggregation core.

 ## Quickstart